Shatt al-Arab

 The Karun, a tributary which joins the waterway from the Iranian side, deposits large amounts of silt into the river; this necessitates continuous dredging to keep it navigable.

 The area used to hold the largest date palm forest in the world.
 In the mid-1970s, the region included 17–18 million date palms: an estimated one-fifth of the world's 90 million palm trees.
-However, by 2002, more than 14 million of the palms had been wiped out by combined factors of war, salt and pests; this count includes around 9 million palms in Iraq and 5 million in Iran.
+However, by 2002, more than 14 million of the palms had been wiped out by the combined factors of war, salt and pests; this count includes around 9 million palms in Iraq and 5 million in Iran.
 Many of the remaining 3–4 million trees are in poor health.